 About the Graduate Leadership Programme

-You could be working outdoors for around 40 - 60% of your time.
-However there will also be periods that are more indoor based and involve managing small to medium sized projects effectively and efficiently in a supervised situation to ensure we deliver in time and on budget.
+There will be lots of opportunities to work outdoors, especially during your first year in District.
+However, there will also be periods that are more indoor-based and involve managing projects effectively and efficiently to deliver in time and on budget.
 You could be involved in writing a policy document on a subject such as recreation facility management, pests and diseases, sustainable forest management or community development.

 You will also be supported by a network of previous graduates who will meet you as part of your induction and will stay in touch throughout your two years and beyond.

 We have up to 2 places on the 2021/22 Graduate Leadership Programme based in England.
 All of your placements will be in England.

 The first-year placement will be based in East District (likely based from the Thetford Office) or South District (likely based from Queen’s House in the New Forest).
 This placement will focus on learning about the different functional departments (e.g. operations, planning, environment, recreation) and will give experience of operational delivery.
 In the second-year placement, you will join the National Operations Team and have the opportunity to develop policy, scope new projects, and support delivery of nation-wide programmes.